Some local authorities have additional rules and controls in place to maintain the sense of history and place.

 When considering the interior layout, designers should pay special attention to acoustic privacy.

-Consider energy management and sustainability at each step of the design process.
+Consider energy management and sustainability issues such as greenhouse gas emissions at each step of the design process.

 It is increasingly common for medium-density housing development and construction projects to be subjected to a design review process.